 To: Amy Ploss-Samson, my go-to photographer, and the creative mind behind all the photoshoots I insisted upon to document my work.
 Her generosity and kindness is hard to repay (I’ll always be in debt).
 She always gave more effort than required and could always be creative on the spot — my art direction was barely needed, and she always had the eye to make a shot 10x better than I could conjure up.

 Last but definitely not least, to every selfless person that’s referred work, regardless of whether it panned out.
 In particular those who have done it several times over.
 I can’t thank you enough: Dennis Eusebio, Varick Rosete, Dan Nehring, Amy Ploss-Samson, Karen Kurycki, Katy Garrison, Jessi Hall, Caleb Sylvest, Jayne Evans, Sarah-Marie Johnston, David Cohen, Jason Fisher + Greg Beere ... there’s probably more I’m forgetting (if that’s you, sorry, but my sincerest, heartfelt thanks).

-Final shout out to Josh Silverman, and Arianna Orland, for being a sounding board and helping keep my thoughts straight as I revamped this site.
+Special thanks to Josh Silverman, and Arianna Orland, for their guidance, insight, and patient advice as I revamped this site.